Structure and properties of surfaces, especially studies with synchrotron radiation.

 A quite separate activity has been the study of the surface electronic structure of metals and metal films, especially those of interest as magnetic materials, using angle-resolved ultraviolet photoemission and momentum(k)-resolved inverse photoemission (ARUPS & KRIPES).
 Early work focussed on the KRIPES studies at Warwick and included investigations of Mn and Rh layers on Cu(100).
 Subsequently the emphasis of this work shifted to angle-resolved photoemission studies of the occupied states, and especially of quantum well states in the metallic overlayers, making use of synchrotron radiation in the vacuum ultra-violet at the SRS and at the NSLS in Brookhaven, New York.
 This involved a very fruitful collaboration with the group of Petar Pervan and Milorad Milun in the Institute of Physics in Zagreb.
 For this work, too, a new state-of-the-art beamline at Diamond is opening up new opportunities.

-A further important strand to the research in the last few years has been a collaboration within the Surface Science group (now rechristened the Surface, Interface and Thin Film Group), initially with Dr. Jim Robinson on the application of Density Functional Theory calculations to gain further insight into some of the adsorbate structures we have been solving experimentally.
-The Surface Science group homepage also lists opportunities for PhD research studentships and postdoctoral assistantships.
+A further important strand to the research in the last few years has been a collaboration with Dr Reinhard Maurer in the Chemistry Department on the application of Density Functional Theory calculations to gain further insight into some of the adsorbate structures we have been solving experimentally.
+Opportunities exist for PhD studies by students with suitable research studentship fundings; currently there is no available funding for new postdoctoral assistantships.